buzzqw/TUS/OBSS/markdown-separati/en/42-the-earth.md

 > So the Earth is truly round.
 But I never imagined it was blue.
 Why do men who live on such a beautiful planet do nothing but fight among themselves?
 (Nadia - The Secret of Blue Water)

-The planet doesn't belong to us, we belong to it.
+The planet doesn' \*\*t belong to us, we belong to it.
 We are passing through, it remains.
 (Pierre Rabhi)

 The Earth, meant as the planet itself, as we have known it, is now a faded memory.